Board Certified Behavior Analyst Credential

 Temple Coursework and BACB Requirements

 For more information on the examination, students should contact the Behavior Analyst Certification Board (BACB; www.bacb.com).
-You can review the list of pre-approved courses [pdf], but, please note that the BACB periodically changes their certification requirements.
-If you do not apply to complete the certification exam soon after graduating from this program, you may need to take additional courses/experiences in order to be eligible.
+Please note that the BACB periodically changes their certification requirements.
+Temple University updates its ABA programs when the BACB announces new requirements in order to stay as current as possible.
+If you do not apply to complete the certification exam soon after graduating from this program, you may need to take additional courses, gain additional supervised experience, or fulfill other requirements in order to be eligible.
 Students who completed coursework under a previous BACB task list (or other previous BACB requirements such as degree or supervision requirements) will not necessarily meet requirements for the current task list at the time they apply.
 Whether they meet current requirements is at the discretion of the BACB, not Temple.
 It is the student’s responsibility to be aware of upcoming changes in BCBA exam coursework, degree, and supervision requirements and how this may affect the student’s ability to qualify for the exam in the future and to obtain any additional documentation for their own certification.
 Temple does not keep syllabi from courses offered in previous semesters.
 We strongly recommend that students retain their syllabi after graduation in the event they must document to the BACB (or other professional organizations offering licenses, certificates, or other authorizations) that they meet their current requirements.

 In addition, some students may take courses from other programs and wish to transfer the courses into our programs.
-It is important to note that university programs allocate the BACB-required course content across courses in a BACB pre-approved course sequence differently, so courses do not transfer easily from one program to another.
-In these cases, it is the student’s responsibility to contact the BACB for a coursework evaluation, subject to fees, to determine what combination of courses would meet their current requirements or complete one full BACB-approved course sequence in its entirety to be eligible to apply for the certification under a pre-approved sequence.
+It is important to note that university programs allocate the BACB-required course content across courses in an ABAI-verified course sequence differently, so courses do not always transfer easily from one program to another.
+In these cases, it is the student’s responsibility to contact the BACB for a coursework evaluation, subject to fees, to determine what combination of courses would meet their current requirements to apply for the certification under a pre-approved sequence.

 Please review the BACB website for requirements regularly.